PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

 ![Finalization 2](images/Finalization_2.png "Finalization 2")

-# SD Card SetUp and Installation
+# SD Card Set Up and Installation

 Next, you will need to [set up the PlanktoScope software](../../../software/index.md) on the micro-SD card of your PlanktoScope's Raspberry Pi.